CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

 ### Task 2: Start a Voice Live sample

-In this section of the exercise you interact with one of the agents.
+In this task, you will explore the Speech Playground, interact with the Voice Live sample agent, and experiment with real-time voice conversations to observe how agents respond and adapt.

 1. Select **Playgrounds (1)** in the navigation pane.
 Locate the **Speech playground** group, and select the **Try the Speech playground (2)** button.